-If your vehicle is unlawfully on private property – for example, in a private carpark and you haven’t paid or are over time – the owner has a legal right to get a tow-truck operator to remove your vehicle.
-This right rests on an old legal remedy called “distress damage feasant”, which lets a landowner seize something that’s illegally on their land and that has caused them damage.
-Here, the cost to the landowner of moving your vehicle counts as “damage”, and so they can use this remedy.
+If your vehicle is unlawfully on private property – for example, in a private carpark and you haven’t paid or are over time – the owner has a legal right to get a tow-truck operator to remove your vehicle and charge you the cost of doing so.

 Can I be towed even if there’s no warning sign saying cars will be towed?

 Yes.
 The law doesn’t require the landowner to put up a sign warning that they will tow any vehicles that are illegally parked.
 They also have no obligation to put up a sign with the towing operator’s contact details.